manfromarce/DocSharp/README.md

 The following packages are currently available:

 - DocSharp.Binary: convert Office 97-2003 binary documents (doc, xls, ppt) to OpenXML documents (docx, xlsx, pptx).
 This is a fork of the abandoned [b2xtranslator project](https://github.com/EvolutionJobs/b2xtranslator) which provides critical fixes.
 - DocSharp.Docx: convert DOCX to Markdown and RTF.
-Possible applications include generating Open XML documents in C# and exporting for other editors / services, or loading Word documents in a RichTextBox / RichEditBox control.
+Possible applications include generating Open XML documents in C# and exporting for other editors, or loading Word documents in a RichTextBox / RichEditBox control.
 - DocSharp.Markdown: convert Markdown to DOCX using a custom Markdig renderer.

-There is no common DOM to manipulate or generate documents, this library is for conversion only.
-Additional features which allow easier creation and manipulation of OpenXML documents may be added in the future, for now you can use the [Open XML SDK](https://github.com/dotnet/Open-XML-SDK) or other libraries built on top of it: [OfficeIMO](https://github.com/EvotecIT/OfficeIMO), [OpenXML-Office](https://github.com/DraviaVemal/OpenXML-Office), [ClosedXML](https://github.com/ClosedXML/ClosedXML), [ShapeCrawler](https://github.com/ShapeCrawler/ShapeCrawler).
+There is no common DOM to manipulate or generate documents, this library is mainly for conversion.
+However, the Docx package provides some helper methods on top of the [Open XML SDK](https://github.com/dotnet/Open-XML-SDK) that may be extended in the future.
+If your main purpose is creating documents from scratch you can consider the following libraries: [OfficeIMO](https://github.com/EvotecIT/OfficeIMO), [OpenXML-Office](https://github.com/DraviaVemal/OpenXML-Office), [ClosedXML](https://github.com/ClosedXML/ClosedXML), [ShapeCrawler](https://github.com/ShapeCrawler/ShapeCrawler).

 ### Supported features

-- Binary formats: almost all doc/xls/ppt features were supported by the original project, but exceptions occurred when using .NET (rather than .NET Framework) or loading specific documents.
+- Binary formats: almost all doc/xls/ppt features were supported by the original project, but exceptions occurred when using .NET (rather than .NET Framework) or loading specific documents/encodings.
 Most errors should be fixed now but more work is needed to make the library reliable; if you find other bugs, you are welcome to open an issue (please attach a sample file if the issue only occurs for specific documents).
 - DOCX to RTF:
   * Text and most font formatting
   * Paragraph options, lists and tables: many properties are not supported yet, but should be sufficient for medium documents.